Iranotherium: Later Discoveries

 In 2005, three specimens of Iranotherium were described by Tao Deng.
 Two of these specimens were complete skulls that showed evidence of unique sexual dimorphism.
 These specimens are: HMV 0979, a complete young male skull, HMV 1098, a complete adult female skull and finally HMV 1099, known only from a mandible belonging to an adult that is missing the ascending ramus.
 All specimens were found from the lower part of the upper Miocene Liushu Formation in the Linxia Basin (Gansu, China).
 HMV 0979 and HMV 1099 were discovered at Houshan village, and HMV 1098 at Shanzhuang village.

 The studied skulls and mandible from the Linxia Basin, especially HMV 0979 and HMV 1099, are found to be generally similar to the skull and mandible of Iranotherium morgani from Maragha, with minor differences, like the length ratio of lower premolars to molars.
 This difference is considered to be due to individual or sexual variations and is not sufficient for establishing a new species.
 Hence, all three specimens described have been assigned to the genus Iranotherium by Deng.
 Based on the two skulls from the study, the Maragha specimen is identified as a male due to the presence of hemispherical rugosities on its zygoma.

 Paleobiology

 Feeding

-Iranotherium was a grazer since its denition is that of a hypsodont.
+Iranotherium was a grazer since its dentition is that of a hypsodont.
 In life it would've had wide and flat lips like those of the extant White Rhino.

 The absolute body size of an herbivore is very important in determining the fiber/protein ratio that an animal will be able to tolerate in its diet, as larger animals require proportionately less protein and will be able to tolerate a larger proportion of cellulose.
 Therefore, the giant body size of I. morgani implies that this species grazed high-fiber grasses.
 I. morgani obviously inhabited an open grassland.